 As its name indicates, the Digital-to-Analog Random Access Memory converter’s function is to convert a digital signal that allows the output device to interpret the data.

 On the other hand, it directly affects the screen refresh.
-It is usually measured in MHz and the higher it is, the more it can support different monitor refresh rates.
+It is usually measured in MHz; the higher it is, the more it can support different monitor refresh rates.

 Today, the vast majority of monitors support digital images.
 For this reason, they are increasingly in disuse.

-The most commonly known outputs to make the connection between the graphics card and the monitor are the VGA output (to carry an analog image), DVI (for digital displays and replacement of the previous one) and HDMI or DisplayPort (digital image transmission technologies that also have the ability to transmit high definition videos and audios at high speeds).
+The most commonly known outputs to make the connection between the graphics card and the monitor are the VGA output (to carry an analog image), DVI (for digital displays and replacement of the previous one) and HDMI or DisplayPort (digital image transmission technologies that also can transmit high definition videos and audios at high speeds).

 It follows from the above descriptions that we recommend purchasing the latter option.

-This section refers to the connection systems between the graphics card and the motherboard of your computer.
+This section refers to the connection systems between the graphics card and your computer's motherboard.
 In the same way that it happens in the GRAM, they determine the relationship between the bus architecture, the frequency and the necessary bandwidth in a set time.